 Abuse in any form can harm someone.
 Types of abuse include:

-Some of the issues or conditions that may affect survivors of abuse include: emotional difficulties including anxiety, anger, mood swings, shame, and low self-esteem.
-Mental health problems such as depression, Post traumatic stress disorder (PTSD), self harm, suicidal thoughts, problems with alcohol or drugs, relationship issues, feeling numb, difficulties with trust and physical intimacy, flashbacks and nightmares.
+Some of the issues or conditions that may affect survivors of abuse include emotional difficulties, anxiety, anger, mood swings, shame, and low self-esteem.
+Mental health problems can include depression, post-traumatic stress disorder (PTSD), self-harm, suicidal thoughts, problems with alcohol or drugs, relationship issues, feeling numb, difficulties with trust and physical intimacy, flashbacks and nightmares.

 Counselling and psychotherapy can help you to process painful memories of abuse in a safe environment and to deal with the effects that trauma has left with you, such as flashbacks, depression and anxiety.

 If you have suffered abuse of any kind, counselling can help.
 Experienced, professional counsellors and psychotherapists offer a safe space for you to talk through your experiences and how they might be affecting you in the present.
 Therapy can help you to overcome shame, anger and fear, improve your self-esteem and empower you to build healthy relationships.